gege13007/Amazfit-Stratos-GPS-locator/README.md

 - a new CARTO screen displaying the waypoints and the actual position (white circle).
 The altitude is also displayed with colors.
 Blue is for the deepest points, and red for the hightest points of the track.
 Just tap on the screen, to switch beetween Radar & Carto.
 It ' s also possible to zoom in & out and to swipe the map.
-When in magnetic compass mode, the map is turning !

 Here's the first gps startup screen.
 This animation just appear for 15 seconds showing the number of satellites in view.